VsTechDev/VSCoder/README.md

-# README
+# VSCoder

-## This is the README for your theme "vscoder"

-Download the theme and apply in the color themes section
+Download the [theme](https://marketplace.visualstudio.com/items?itemName=vineelsai.vscoder) and apply in the color themes section